English

 Ethereum vs App-chains

 In the Ethereum ecosystem, a neutral approach is taken towards MEV, and a Proposer-Builder Separation (PBS) approach is used to auction off the block space.
 PBS mitigates the centralization risks of MEV by requiring searchers to redistribute their MEV profits to participants within the PBS supply chain.
 However, in PBS, MEV still hurts average users.
 In contrast, the Cosmos ecosystem, particularly Osmosis, has taken a more opinionated stance towards MEV and aims to mitigate any harmful MEV and capture any benign MEV it generates.
 For more background, we recommend reading this document by Reverie.
 This is an example of additional vectors app-chains can take towards addressing MEV.
-We are actively researching both existing and novel mitigations that are uniquely enabled by dYdX being a sovereign chain.
+We are actively researching both existing and novel mitigations that are uniquely enabled by dYdX being a sovereign open-source chain software.

 Our Choice to Prioritize User Experience